jameswilliamknight/scripts.pub/CONTRIBUTING.md

 # Contributing

-Fork and make a PR.
-Not really sure what I'm looking for here, small reusable bash scripts I think.
+Fork and make a PR if you feel strongly about something 😁